 Ok, ok, the intro is a little misleading.
 To be honest, this house was already in really good shape, so there wasn’t much that we had to do to it.
 Other than updating features, replacing the floors, and adding a door (we’ll get to that further down), this house was a pretty simple flip.
-Which reminds me, sometime when it comes to flipping houses on a dime it’s all about luck.
-We go lucky that this house was an easy rehab.
-Believe me, we’ve seen our fair share of nightmare properties!
+Which reminds me, sometimes when it comes to flipping houses on a dime it’s all about luck.
+We got lucky that this house was an easy rehab.

 Without further hesitation, let’s get right into how we’ve been flipping houses on a dime in this rehab before and after!